DIY Wedding ideas

 DIY weddings are becoming increasingly popular, not only as a way of potentially saving money but also as a way that couples can inject their personality into their special day.
-A great way of achieving this and it is these personalised details that your guests will remember, not the expensive hired in table centres or posh champagne for arrival drinks.
+A great way of achieving this and it is these personalised details that your guests will remember.

 Photograph Table Plan